vmware-tanzu/tanzu-dev-portal/content/practices/solution-brainstorming/index.md

 ---
-title: "Solution Brainstorming"
-tags: ["Framing", "Remote"]
-length: "1.5 - 2 hours"
-participants: "Core team"
-image: "default-cover.png"
+date: '2021-02-09'
-description: "Extract solutions that could potentially address the identified problem(s)"
+description: Extract solutions that could potentially address the identified problem(s)
+image: default-cover.png
-lastmod: "2019-02-05"
+lastmod: '2021-03-17'

-why:
-- We do this activity so that the entire team -— product managers, designers, and engineers -— is able to document their ideas and contribute to the overall solution, enhancing our shared responsibility for the success of the product.
-After all, no single discipline has a monopoly on good ideas!

-when:
-- Solution Brainstorming is often one of the first times that we begin to explore solutions and features.
-We run this activity after identifying and prioritizing insights & problems because we want to solve for the most important things first.
+length: 1.5 - 2 hours
+participants: Core team
+tags:
+- Framing
+- Remote
+title: Solution Brainstorming
 what:
-- "Whiteboard or digital version like [Miro](https://miro.com/)"
+- Whiteboard or digital version like [Miro](https://miro.com/)
 - Prioritized insights & problems
 - Large sheets (11"x17") of paper / A3 paper
 - Large sticky notes
 - Small sticky notes
 - Sharpies
+when:
+- Solution Brainstorming is often one of the first times that we begin to explore solutions and features.
+We run this activity after identifying and prioritizing insights & problems because we want to solve for the most important things first.
+why:
+- We do this activity so that the entire team -— product managers, designers, and engineers -— is able to document their ideas and contribute to the overall solution, enhancing our shared responsibility for the success of the product.
+After all, no single discipline has a monopoly on good ideas!
 ---

 ## How to Use this Method

    {{% callout %}}